 Do I know where to go for Professional Development?

-Grand Rapids Community College's Center for Teaching Excellence is the primary provider of faculty professional development opportunities for all full-time and adjunct faculty.
+Grand Rapids Community College's Teaching, Learning, and Distance Education (TLDE) department is the primary provider of faculty professional development opportunities for all full-time and adjunct faculty.
 Our faculty-led opportunities include one-on-one assistance, small-group workshops, webinars, and online “just in time” resources.
-The Center's programs include professional development that focuses on traditional and innovative pedagogies, academic service learning, curriculum development, assessment of student learning, and other practices that support the scholarship of teaching and learning.
-The Center also assists faculty in making community connections to guest speakers and other colleagues who seek opportunities for collaboration.
-Additionally, the Center invites suggestions and requests for small-group and departmental professional development activities.
-The CTE is located on the third floor of Raleigh J. Finkelstein Hall, formerly Main Building and offerings are listed online.
+The TLDE programs include professional development that focuses on traditional and innovative pedagogies, academic service learning, curriculum development, assessment of student learning, and other practices that support the scholarship of teaching and learning.
+TLDE also assists faculty in making community connections to guest speakers and other colleagues who seek opportunities for collaboration.
+Additionally, TLDE invites suggestions and requests for small-group and departmental professional development activities.
+TLDE is located on the third floor of Raleigh J. Finkelstein Hall (RJF 373), formerly the Main Building, and offerings are listed online.

 What if I have professional expenditures?

 Full-time faculty have a professional expense allotment for approved expenditures.

 These funds provide support for faculty in their work:

 a. where the expenditure is for the professional development (professional activities, conferences, publications, dues) of the faculty member, or

 b. where the faculty member provides assurance that the expenditure is predominately for college or student benefit, not personal use or convenience.
 Home internet service will not be reimbursed.
 Some tangible items may be taxable.
 Taxable items will be reimbursed through payroll.